okta/workflows-templates/workflows/office365_create_guest_users/readme.md

 # Overview

-More and more companies are utilizing several Office365 tenants.
+More companies are using multiple Office 365 tenants.
 This is especially evident in M&A activities.
-The result of this is that users need access across multiple tenants.
-Many are solving the licensing aspect of this via the Microsoft Guest account but automating the creation and management of these users is cumbersome.
-This flow will help you get started in creating guest accounts with no code or special infrastructure needed to host code.
+As a result, users need access across multiple tenants.
+Many are solving the licensing aspect of this through a Microsoft Guest account.
+But automating the creation and management of these users is cumbersome.
+This Flow will get you started with creating guest accounts with no code nor special infrastructure to host code.

 ## Before you get Started/Prerequisites